Cake and Ice Cream…Hold the flourFebruary 28, 2009 at 1:08 am | Posted in Cakes, Candy, Cheese, Daring Bakers, Dessert, Frozen, Fruit | 113 Comments

 - 1 teaspoon grated lime zest

-1. Blend cream cheese, milk, lime juice, sugar, and salt in a blender until smooth.
-Transfer to a bowl, then stir in cream, strawberries, lime zest and cracked peppercorns.
-Freeze cream cheese mixture in ice cream maker.
+- Blend cream cheese, milk, lime juice, vanilla, sugar, and salt in a blender until smooth.
+Transfer to a bowl, then stir in cream, strawberries, and lime zest.
+Chill mixture in covered bowl in the fridge for at least two hours to overnight.

 Be sure to check out the magnificent creations by my fellow Daring Bakers by clicking on the links to their blogs at the Daring Bakers Blogroll site!